call-learning/moodle-local_syllabus/README.md

 A Syllabus page for course.
 This will allow to display a syllabus page per course using a couple of predefined zones in which we will display the information.

+## Building the CSS ##

+The CSS for the Syllabus needs to be compiled on the command line.
+In order to compile you will need to have npm installed and the node_modules folder in Moodle's root populated

+Then on the command line navigate into local/syllabus and run

+npx node-sass --output-style expanded --precision 6 --indent-width 4 scss/syllabus.scss > styles.css

 ## License ##

 2020 CALL Learning <contact@call-learning.fr>